 Our Articles of Association do not require directors to hold shares in the Company.
 According to the Articles, the number of directors of the Company should be not less than five or more than twenty-five.
-Under the Israeli Companies Law, we must have at least two statutory external directors on the Board of Directors (see "Qualifications of Statutory External Directors" in Item 6.C above).
+Under the Israeli Companies Law, we must have at least two statutory external directors on the Board of Directors.
+See Item 6.C.
+"Qualifications of Statutory External Directors").